Glossary

 Quickly pressing a mouse button twice.
 Used to open files or enter edit mode.

-Example: Double-click a reading note row to enter edit mode.
+Example: Double-click a record row to enter edit mode.
 Equivalent to double-tap or long press on smartphones.

 Double-Tap